 Elisabeth Ingram Wallace lives in Glasgow, Scotland.
 She writes flash fiction, short stories, and is writing a novel.
 She was a 2017 Scottish Book Trust 'New Writers Award' winner, and the winner of 'Writing the Future 2017', the world's largest health science fiction prize.
 She won the £10,000 prize with 'Opsnizing Dad', an exploration of the preservation of human memories.

-A finalist for the Kathy Fish Fellowship 2018 at SmokeLong Quarterly, and a Bath Flash Fiction Award prize winner, her writing is published (or upcoming) in SmokeLong Quarterly, Atticus Review, Bath Flash Fiction Anthologies, New Writing Scotland, Flash Frontier, and b(OINK).
+She is the winner of the First Prize in the TSS Flash Fiction Competition, a Finalist and Semi Finalist for The Best Small Fictions 2018, and was a finalist for the Kathy Fish Fellowship 2018 at SmokeLong Quarterly.
+A Bath Flash Fiction Award prize winner, her writing is published (or upcoming) in SmokeLong Quarterly, Atticus Review, Bath Flash Fiction Anthologies, New Writing Scotland, Flash Frontier, and b(OINK).

 She spent the last decade working as a Prop Maker, Art Director and Production Designer, in adverts, T.V and low budget horror flicks.
 She’s made (fake) bombs, forest lairs, torture dungeons, flying sandwiches, vegetable rock-bands and giant emus.

 She studied as a Mature Student at Oxford University, and has a Creative Writing M.Litt. with Distinction from the University of Glasgow.
 She was awarded a Dewar Arts Award for Fiction as one of 'Scotland's Brightest and Best'.